siccar/referrals-api/README.md

 # Open Referrals (OR)
-This repo contains the source code for the Open Referrals project API.
+This repo contains the source code for the Open Referrals API project.

 The OpenReferralApi uses the OpenReferral standards and allows anyone to search query Services, Organisations and Locations.
 There are other controllers on the API which allow OpenReferralUI, the frontend of the OR project,